cstrawberry/predictive-universe/docs/paper/appendices/appendix_r_generations.md

 ## R.0 Introduction

 This appendix develops a first-principles pathway by which the threefold generation structure of the Standard Model (SM) fermion sector emerges from the topology of a fundamental internal Perspective Space associated with a Minimal Predictive Unit (MPU).
-The Perspective Space is the complete flag manifold, rigorously defined in **Section 7.2.5**,
+The Perspective Space $\Sigma_8$ is the complete flag manifold, rigorously defined in **Section 7.2.5** (Theorem 26, formalized in Appendix M.2),

 $$
 \Sigma_8 \cong U(8)/U(1)^8,